MarcPozzo/MyProjects/Birds_Detection/README.md

 Birds eat seeds in fields and farmers loose a part of their harverst, that is why we want to detect them in order to make them fear.
 Custom Convolutional Neural Network was used such as Lenet, VGG16 or YoloV2.

-# Instruction for quick try :
+# Instruction for a quick try :
 A test with YoloV2 is now available for a small sample of pictures.
 If you want to test it, make sure the libraries are installed with the required version see above :
 - tensorflow=1.13.1
 - Keras=2.2.4